Babyloss Awareness Week 2016

 You can see our 2015 Wave of Light photo gallery on our Days that Matter website.
 If you would like to add your candle photo to our 2016 gallery, either upload it to our Facebook page with a message saying ‘for the gallery’ or email it to email@example.com.

 Support the Miscarriage Association

 Every year, we’re here to listen to hundreds of people who need to talk about baby loss: on our phone helpline, in our online forums and on email.
 You can help us continue this vital work, raising awareness and supporting those affected, by making a donation to the M.A.
 Text MISC11 £5 (or any other amount) to 70070 or find out other ways to donate.

 Share your story

 If you’re taking part in Babyloss Awareness Week this year – whether it’s by wearing a pin or taking part in a walk– we’d love to publish what you’ve done and why on our Days That Matter site.
 Days That Matter is our project which is dedicated to recognising important dates related to baby loss.
 By sharing your story, you’ll help inspire others to get involved and help us raise awareness in the weeks and year ahead.
 To share your story and photos, email them to us on firstname.lastname@example.org.

 Press enquiries, including requests for case studies, should be directed to our office on email@example.com or 01924 200795.

-* Charities involved in Babyloss Awareness week include the Miscarriage Association, ARC (Antenatal Results and Choices), Bliss, the Ectopic Pregnancy Trust, Group B Strep Support, the Lullaby Trust, Sands and TAMBA.
+* Charities involved in Babyloss Awareness Week include the Miscarriage Association, Action on Pre-Eclampsia, ARC (Antenatal Results and Choices), Bliss, the Ectopic Pregnancy Trust, Group B Strep Support, the Lullaby Trust, Sands and TAMBA.
 See the Babyloss Awareness Week Facebook page for other activities and events.